WASM Examples

 ModelManager (WASM)

-The WASM ModelManager tracks per-pool memory budgets and evicts the least-recently-used model within the same pool when its budget would be exceeded.
-Because WASM classes cannot be subclassed, the manager takes an explicit lifecycle object with load() and unload() async methods (plus optional memoryBytes() and device() callbacks for pool routing).
+The WASM ModelManager is the unified registry — register local models and remote providers by name, then dispatch with complete(id, messages) (also stream(id, messages, onChunk) and get(id)).
+It tracks per-pool memory budgets and evicts the least-recently-used local model within the same pool when its budget would be exceeded.
+Remote providers own no local weights, so they dispatch straight through and never count against a budget.
+Because WASM classes cannot be subclassed, local models take an explicit lifecycle object with load() and unload() async methods (plus optional memoryBytes() and device() callbacks for pool routing).

 await init();